go-gorm/gorm.io/pages/docs/associations.md

 db.Model(&user).Association("Languages")
 // `user` is the source model, it must contains primary key
 // `Languages` is a relationship's field name
-// If above two conditions matched, the AssociationMode should be started successfully, or it should returns error db.Model(&user).Association("Languages").Error
+// If the above two conditions matched, the AssociationMode should be started successfully, or it should return error db.Model(&user).Association("Languages").Error
 ```